Craniosynostosis

 What is Chiari Malformation?
 Chiari Malformation is a condition where the lower part of the brain (the cerebellum) protrudes down into the spinal canal.
 CM is divided into 4 classifications…

 What is CHARGE Syndrome?
 CHARGE is an acronym used to represent the major symptoms of this condition.
-C – coloboma (an eye defect resulting in a keyhole shaped pupil and/or…
+CHARGE syndrome is a complex birth disorder defined by Coloboma, Heart defects, Atresia…

 What Is Cerebral Palsy?
 The word “cerebral” refers to the brain, while “palsy” is used to describe a lack of muscle control.
 Cerebral Palsy (CP) is a disabling condition that…